kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ### Win page:

-* A short message to player - "CONGRATULATIONS" 🏆, iframe from [Giphy](https://giphy.com/) and feedback form
+* A short message to player - "CONGRATULATIONS" 🏆, video created using [Canva](https://www.canva.com/)

 ### Lose page:

-* A short message to player - "Sorry not this time" 😢, , iframe from [Giphy](https://giphy.com/) and feedback form
+* A short message to player - "Sorry not this time" 😢, video created using [Canva](https://www.canva.com/)

 [Back to Table Of Content](#tableOfContents)